 Carry On, Sergeant is a 1958 British black-and-white Summer Blockbuster that began the popular Carry On film series, which was known for its Universal-Adaptor Cast of recurring comic actors.
-It starred Charles Hawtrey, William Hartnell, Kenneth Williams, Shirley Eaton, Kenneth Connor, Eric Barker and Bob Monkhouse.
+It starred Bob Monkhouse, William Hartnell, Shirley Eaton, Eric Barker, Dora Bryan, Bill Owen, Charles Hawtrey, Kenneth Connor, Kenneth Williams, Terence Longdon, Norman Rossington, and Gerald Campion.

 Considering that Sergeant was the first movie in the franchise, no one would've known of the success that it would become; the average user that had seen films from the rest of the series before this one would expect the regular cast members like Kenneth Williams and Charles Hawtrey to be the leading actors.
 This isn't exactly the case.

-Sergeant stars Bob Monkhouse as a man named Charlie Sage, who receives National Service recruitment letters minutes after his wedding to new wife Mary (Eaton).
-He reluctantly turns up at the base and meets hypochondriac Horace Strong (Connor), harmless yet scatterbrained Peter Golightly (Hawtrey) and the obnoxious university graduate James Bailey (Williams).
+Sergeant stars Monkhouse as a man named Charlie Sage, who receives National Service recruitment letters minutes after his wedding to new wife Mary (Eaton).
+On his way to the base he meets a fellow Private, the Hypochondriac Horace Strong (Connor), who spends most of his time bothering Captain Clark (Hattie Jacques) about his so-called issues; Charlie later gets to know the harmless yet scatterbrained Peter Golightly (Hawtrey), obnoxious university graduate James Bailey (Williams), utter failure Herbert Brown (Rossington), upper-class cad Miles Heywood (Longdon) and rock 'n' roller Andy Galloway (Campion).

-They are assigned to the calm Sergeant Grimshawe (Hartnell), who is secretly in competition with a rival sergeant over winning an award for the best platoon.
-He doesn't think that the ignorant men should be verbally abused when they do wrong — unlike the smug and devious commanders Captain Potts (Barker) and Corporal Copping (Bill Owen), who seem to relish roaring at the hopeless men every minute.
+They are assigned to the calm Sergeant Grimshawe (Hartnell), who is secretly in competition with rival Sergeant Paddy O'Brien (Terry Scott) over winning an award for the best platoon.
+He doesn't think that the ignorant men should be verbally abused when they do wrong - unlike the smug and devious commanders Captain Potts (Barker) and Corporal Bill Copping (Owen), who seem to relish roaring at the hopeless men every minute.

 Tropes included are: